needle-mirror/com.unity.cloud.assets/Documentation~/use-case-asset-collections.md

 * Removes the selected asset from the specified collection.
-* Updates the list of collections of the selected asset. v* Prints a message to the console on success.
+* Updates the list of collections of the selected asset.
+* Prints a message to the console on success.

 ### Add the UI for viewing and creating collections

-To create UI for displaying aggregation information, follow these steps:
+To create UI for displaying asset collections, follow these steps:

 1. In your Unity Project window, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.